Contact Us

 Analogue to Digital Telecare Programme – What do you need to know?

-In order for your local authority to be best prepared for the digital switchover following guidelines and analogue to digital telecare policies is crucial.
+For you to be best prepared for the digital switchover following guidelines and analogue to digital telecare policies is crucial.

 2. Soft Market Testing – Buyers and commissioners must explore what is available on the market to understand what digital telecare company will best suit their local authority’s needs